 Please know that Virtual Line is not currently available at Universal Studios Florida and Islands of Adventure.

 What is Virtual Line?

 Universal’s Virtual Line system allows guests to reserve a ride time for their traveling party.
-Unlike Disney’s FastPass+, reservations can’t be made in advance; rather, you must nab a return time and ride the same day.
-Each time an existing reservation window for a ride passes, you can add a new ride time.
+Reservations can’t be made in advance; rather, you must nab a return time and ride the same day.
+Each time an existing reservation window for an attraction passes, you can add a new ride time.

-This system allows Universal to put a greater emphasis on social distancing and to control the number of guests who are in the queues of the most popular attractions.
+This system allows Universal to control the number of guests who are in the queues of the most popular attractions.
+The Virtual Line system benefits guests as it reduces the amount of time waiting in a physical queue and allows for more time to enjoy what the park has to offer.
 Similar to mobile ordering, the process is entirely done through the official Universal Orlando Resort mobile app.